Skip to main content

 Another example is Sparkfun Redboard.

 Note that typical use of non-DUELink I2C on JST connector is done by connecting all modules on the same I2C signals.
-This is defiantly not the case with DUELink.
+This is definitely not the case with DUELink.
 DUELink only uses I2C on the first module.
-Then that modules connects to other modules using the Downlink interface.
+Then that module connects to other modules using the Downlink interface.
 This typology does not consume I2C addresses and allows for Daisylinking hundreds of modules!

 The Protocol